Code of Conduct for Members of the Commission

 Members should endeavor to respect the security classification of information contained in documents in their possession.

-Members are expected to immediately report any breach or potential breach of privacy or confidentiality to the Commission Secretary so that it is treated in a timely manner according to the internal processes in place.
+Members are expected to immediately report any breach or potential breach of privacy or confidentiality to the Commission Registrar so that it is treated in a timely manner according to the internal processes in place.

 In respect of security, members are expected to: